Configuring breaking changes

 Auto-detected config

-If you don’t specify a config file, openapi-changes automatically looks for changes-rules.yaml in the following places:
+If we don’t specify a config file, openapi-changes automatically looks for changes-rules.yaml in the following places:

 - The current working directory (